Braves vs. Yankees Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr., Gleyber Torres and others are listed when the Atlanta Braves host the New York Yankees at Truist Park on Tuesday (at 7:20 PM ET).
+Ronald Acuna Jr. and Gleyber Torres are among the players with prop bets available when the Atlanta Braves and the New York Yankees square off at Truist Park on Wednesday (at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!